 Relevant Words of God:

-from “The Difference Between the Ministry of the Incarnate God and the Duty of Man” in The Word Appears in the Flesh
+Excerpted from “The Difference Between the Ministry of God Incarnate and the Duty of Man” in

-Excerpted from “Concerning the Bible (1)” in The Word Appears in the Flesh
+Excerpted from “Concerning the Bible (3)” in The Word Appears in the Flesh

 In this final stage of work, results are achieved through the agency of the word.
-Through the word, man comes to understand many mysteries and the work that God has done through generations past; through the word, man is enlightened by the Holy Spirit; through the word, man comes to understand the mysteries never before unraveled by past generations, as well as the work of prophets and apostles of times past, and the principles by which they worked; through the word, man also comes to understand the disposition of God Himself, as well as the rebelliousness and resistance of man, and comes to know his own substance.
+Through the word, man comes to understand many mysteries and the work that God has done through generations past; through the word, man is enlightened by the Holy Spirit; through the word, man comes to understand the mysteries never before unraveled by past generations, as well as the work of prophets and apostles of times past, and the principles by which they worked; through the word, man also comes to understand the disposition of God Himself, as well as the rebelliousness and resistance of man, and he comes to know his own essence.
 Through these steps of work and through all the words spoken, man comes to know the work of the Spirit, the work God’s incarnate flesh does, and even more, His entire disposition.
 Your knowledge of God’s work of management over six thousand years was also gained through the word.
 Was not the knowledge of your former notions and your success in putting them aside also attained through the word?
 In the previous stage, Jesus worked signs and wonders, but there are no signs and wonders in this stage.
-Was not your understanding of why He does not reveal signs and wonders also achieved through the word?
+Was not your understanding of why God does not reveal signs and wonders also achieved through the word?
 Therefore, the words spoken in this stage surpass the work done by the apostles and prophets of generations past.
 Even the prophecies told by the prophets could not have achieved this result.
 The prophets spoke only prophecies, they spoke of what would happen in the future, but not of the work God wished to do at the time.
-Nor did they speak to guide men in their lives, or to bestow truths upon men, or to reveal mysteries to them, much less to bestow life.
+Nor did they speak to guide mankind in their lives, or to bestow truths upon mankind, or to reveal mysteries to them, much less to bestow life.
 Of the words spoken in this stage, there is prophecy and truth, but mainly these words serve to bestow life upon man.
 The words at present are unlike the prophecies of the prophets.
 This is a stage of work for the life of man, to change man’s life disposition, and not for the sake of speaking prophecy.

-from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh
+Excerpted from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh